Agrippine (comics)

 Agrippine is a comic book series produced by the French writer Claire Bretécher, whose nine albums were published between 1988 and 2009.

 It presents the existential dilemmas and the futile concerns of a spoiled teenager, absurdly caricaturing the shortcomings of a Parisian bourgeoisie stuck between existentialism and consumer society.
-Teens are portrayed as false rebels primarily concerned with appearance and seduction, while adults are often retarded hippies who want to keep their illusion of freedom of mind while leading a cramped life.
+Teens are portrayed as false rebels primarily concerned with appearance and seduction, while adults are often developmentally impaired hippies who want to keep their illusion of freedom of mind while leading a cramped life.

 Albums

 In 1988, the first volume, "Agrippine", was released, which allowed you to get to know the vocabulary and the characters.
 Three years later, in 1991, released the second album, "Agrippina takes steam", the title of which includes a phrase often used in Agrippina.
 This second volume shows Agrippina's reaction when her best friend finds a boyfriend.
 The two following albums, “Les Combats d'Agrippine” (1993) and “Agrippine et les inclus” (1995), show Agrippina's first loves (Morose le Hachis and Persil Wagonnet).